-There are also hearing impaired students who also suffer from developmental delays and ASD or Autism Spectrum Disorder, among others.
-Deaf children who have difficulty in communicating with their families can also be affected by mental health issues.
-What’s worse is that these children are also more likely to be bullied in school and become a victim of sexual assault.
+There are also students who have hearing loss that also suffer from developmental delays and Autism Spectrum Disorder, among others.
+Children with hearing loss who have difficulty communicating with their families can also be affected by mental health issues.
+What’s worse is that these children with hearing loss are also more likely to lose when in school and become a victim of sexual assault.

 - Lack of experienced sign language interpreters

-With that, the best people to assist those who are deaf with mental health issues must also be hearing impaired, as well.
+With that, the best people to assist those who have hearing loss with mental health issues must also have hearing loss, as well.
 The National Association of the Deaf has more information on this matter.
-As such, professionals who have little to no experience with working on people who are hearing impaired should be careful with their diagnosis.
+Professionals with little to no experience with working with people with hearing loss should be careful with their hearing impairment.

 Hearing loss is no joke.
 Despite several mediums that can assist with communication, a lot of people with hearing loss are still struggling to interact with other people.
 This leads to psychological problems that worsen their hearing conditions.
 Hence, there should be more programs and tools to be developed to help the hearing loss community to lead better lives.